Akmazad/deepBrain/Training 3 [with New data]/ReadMe.md

 # DeepBrain Training [version 3]
+- In this version [V3], we've used Essays from HumanFC, EpiMap and TF profiles from ENCODE DCC to train deep learning model.
-- This is a PyTorch implementation of the DeepBrain project.
+- Same as Training [V2], this is a PyTorch implementation of the DeepBrain project.
 This project aims to predict the functional effects of non-coding variants from sequence data.
-- In this version [V3], we've used Essays from HumanFC, EpiMap and TF profiles from ENCODE DCC to train deep learning model.

 ## Requirements
 - python 3.6 or higher